iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

-Following code loads the stringr library and remove the missing values present in our gender column.
+Following code loads the stringr library and remove the missing value present in our gender column.

 ```R